GreengageDB/diskquota/README.md

 # Known Issue.

-1. Since Greenplum doesn't support READ UNCOMMITTED isolation level, our implementation cannot detect the new created table inside an uncommitted transaction (See below example).
+1. Since Greengage doesn't support READ UNCOMMITTED isolation level, our implementation cannot detect the new created table inside an uncommitted transaction (See below example).
 Hence enforcement on that newly created table will not work.
 After transaction commit,